actions/importer-labs/azure_devops/valet-forecast-lab.md

 ### Total Section
 - This section shows the metrics for all of the jobs run in our sample data.
    ## Total

-   - Job count: **186**
+    - Job count: **84**
-   - Pipeline count: **60**
+    - Pipeline count: **32**
    ---
-  We can see there were 60 pipelines that ran and they contained 186 jobs.
+  We can see there were 32 pipelines that ran and they contained 84 jobs.
 The number of jobs is expected to be equal or larger than pipelines because a pipeline is typically a collection of jobs.

 -  `Execution time` shows the metrics for the time a job __took to run__.
-Looking closer we can see during our forecast timeframe the total job run time was 153 minutes, with 90% of the jobs finishing in or under 1 minute, and the longest job taking 4 minutes.
+Looking closer we can see during our forecast timeframe the total job run time was 82 minutes, with 90% of the jobs finishing in or under 2 minute, and the longest job took 4 minutes.
 The `Min` and `Median` are 0 because they were less than a minute and were rounded down to 0.
      - Execution time
-       - Total: **153 minutes**
+        - Total: **82 minutes**
         - Median: **0 minutes**
-       - P90: **1 minutes**
+        - P90: **2 minutes**
         - Min: **0 minutes**
         - Max: **4 minutes**

 - `Queue time` shows the metrics for how long jobs __waited__ for a runner to be available.
      - Queue time